becarpenter/animaIPJ/IPJautonomic.md

 IETF-standardized network solutions for an “Autonomic Networking Infrastructure” (ANI) into every network device.

 What is this all about?
-One way to sum it up is “plug and play” for the network.
+One way to sum it up is “plug and play” for professional networks.
 This can mean “plug and play for the ISP” or “for the enterprise” or “for industrial networks”.
 This is a significant step forward from the well known idea of plug and play for home networks, which the IETF addresses in the HOMENET WG.